riteshbachhar/Fraud-detection-using-AI/README.md

 - `Receiver_bank_location`: Country where the receiver's bank is located
 - `Payment_type`: Type of payment, such as credit card, debit card, cash, etc.
 - `Is_laundering`: Target variable indicating whether the transaction is laundering (`1`) or not (`0`)
-- `Laundering_type`: A categorical feature that includes 28 laundering typologies, 11 classified as normal and 17 as suspicious, derived from literature and semi-structured interviews with AML specialists.
+- `Laundering_type`: A categorical feature that includes 28 laundering typologies, derived from literature and semi-structured interviews with AML specialists.

 ---